auth0/docs/articles/api-auth/tutorials/silent-authentication.md

 Please review [our notes on token renewal for Safari users](/api-auth/token-renewal-in-safari).
 :::

-Since Single-Page Applications cannot request or use Refresh Tokens to renew an expired token, a silent authentication request can be used instead to get new tokens as long as the user still has a valid session at Auth0.
+Since Single-Page Applications cannot request or use <dfn data-key="refresh-token">Refresh Tokens</dfn> to renew an expired token, a silent authentication request can be used instead to get new tokens as long as the user still has a valid session at Auth0.

 The [`checkSession` method from auth0.js](/libraries/auth0js#using-checksession-to-acquire-new-tokens) uses a silent token request in combination with `response_mode=web_message` so that the request happens in a hidden iframe.
 Auth0.js handles the result processing (either the token or the error code) and passes the information through a callback function provided by the application.
 This results in no UX disruption (no page refresh or lost state).